 As Microsoft prepares to retire both Windows 7 and Windows Server 2008 on 14th January 2020, we take a look at what this means for businesses.

-Why are Windows 7 and Windows Server 2008 retiring?
+Why Are Windows 7 & Windows Server 2008 Retiring?

 From Tuesday 14th January 2020, Microsoft will no longer provide support for Windows 7 and Windows Server 2008.

 Microsoft’s popular PC operating system Windows 7, plus their widely used server operating system Windows Server 2008 have both reached the end of their time.
 The tech giant has a policy of only supporting their products for 10 years and with both Windows 7 and Windows Server 2008 now over a decade old, it’s time for them to make way for the latest technology.

 Is your business is still running Windows 7 or Windows Server 2008?
 If so it’s essential that you update your technology before the ‘end of support’ date.

 What Will ‘End Of Support’ Mean?

 Once Microsoft stops supporting these systems in January, no new updates will be released, including: